zuqq/graze/README.md

 # graze

-Graze is a concurrent web crawler leveraging GHC's lightweight threads, with an attoparsec-based parser for `robots.txt` files and a trie implementation for efficiently applying the rules.
-Please note that it does not have any kind of rate limiting.
+A web crawler, using a pool of lightweight threads for concurrent crawling.
+It features a parser for `robots.txt` files and a specialized data structure that allows efficient querying of the resulting rules.
+Because existing solutions seem to be `String`-based or dependency-heavy, it also comes with lenient parsers for HTTP URLs and HTML links.

 ## Installation